PSEG & NYSERDA Heat Pump Rebates on Long Island: Up to $7,500 (2026)

 This is the question we're getting the most.
 The Section 25C Energy Efficient Home Improvement Credit, which offered up to $2,000 for qualifying heat pump installations, expired on December 31, 2025.
 If you installed a system last year, you can still claim it on your 2025 tax return.
 But for anything installed in 2026, that credit is no longer available.

-The good news is that the expanded PSEG rebates more than offset the loss of the federal credit for most homeowners.
-A typical installation that would have gotten $2,000 from the feds is now getting $5,000 to $8,000 from PSEG alone.
+The good news is that the PSEG rebate more than offsets the loss of the federal credit for most homeowners.
+A typical installation that would have gotten $2,000 from the feds now gets $4,000 to $7,500 from the PSEG Long Island rebate depending on income tier.
 The math still works, and for a lot of people it works better than it did last year.

 One exception: if you're looking at a ground-source (geothermal) heat pump, check with your tax advisor.
 The Section 25D residential clean energy credit may still apply to geothermal installations under different rules.